Skip to main content

 What If There is a Plea Deal?

-Crime victims have a legal right to request restitution for the losses they suffered as a result of a crime.
-If the defense is negotiating a plea deal with the prosecutor, it may include the payment of restitution as part of the deal.
-In some states, even if charges are dropped as part of a plea deal the perpetrator may be court-ordered to pay restitution.
+Crime victims have a legal right to request restitution for the losses they suffered due to a crime.
+Suppose the defense is negotiating a plea deal with the prosecutor.
+In that case, it may include the payment of restitution as part of the deal.

 How Are Restitution Payments Made?

-An inmate trust account is created when an inmate enters prison.
+An inmate trust account gets created when an inmate enters prison.
 The inmate uses that account for deposits or withdrawals of money they earn from any jobs they hold while in prison.
 (These jobs pay very low wages.)

 What Type of Expenses Can Restitution Cover?

-Once restitution payments have been made to victims, they can spend it any way they want.
-There is no requirement that it be spent for specific purposes.
-For example, if a carjacker wrecked a victim's car, that victim does not have to use court-ordered restitution to repair or replace the car.
-That may already have been done by the victim's insurance company.
-The victim can use it for something completely unrelated to the crime.
+For example, suppose a carjacker wrecked a victim's car.
+But the victim's insurance company already paid them.
+In that case, the victim does not have to use court-ordered restitution to repair or replace the car.
+They can use it for something completely unrelated to the crime.

-What Can a Victim Do If Restitution Isn't Paid?
+What Can a Victim Do if Restitution Isn't Paid?

-Learn More About Restitution.
-Talk to an Attorney
+Learn More About Restitution from an Attorney

 Was this helpful?